valencik/ensime.github.io/build_tools/sbt.md

 ### Common Mistakes

-1. If you accidentally use `~/.sbt/0.13/plugins.sbt` instead of `~/.sbt/0.13/plugins/plugins.sbt` you'll get an sbt resolution error - make sure you're defining the plugin at the right path.
+1. If you accidentally use `~/.sbt/1.0/plugins.sbt` instead of `~/.sbt/1.0/plugins/plugins.sbt` you'll get an sbt resolution error - make sure you're defining the plugin in the right place.

-2. If your project is using sbt 1 you'll also get `unresolved dependency` or `command not found` error messages, make sure that the sbt version in `project/build.properties` is `0.13.16`.
-See [ensime/ensime-sbt#237][] for more information, to track progress and to get involved in adding sbt 1 compatibility to [sbt-ensime][].
+1. Use `~/.sbt/0.13/plugins/plugins.sbt` if you are using the older sbt 0.13

 ### Unstable Server